Study and guidance services

 Education specialists coordinate student admissions, the curriculum planning of degree programmes and student counselling in faculties.
 Education specialists always work for a specific degree programme or programmes.

-The study counsellors mainly work on the Hervanta campus, and each engineering degree programme has one.
-Study counsellors are usually students from the same degree programme.
+Study counsellors provide guidance and assistance in planning studies.
+Study counsellors are usually older students from the same degree programme who have experience in completing studies and practical knowledge of study planning.
 Their duties are to guide students in the making of their PSP and to counsel them on issues related to study plans.